TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

---- We used several GCP services in our project including bucket, bucket, cloud functions, triggers and artifacts registry.
-The bucket is used for storing data.
-Several people can have access and they can be linked with Google Drive and pulled and push with dvc.
+--- We used several GCP services in our project including Bucket, Cloud Function, Trigger, and Artifacts Registry.
+The Bucket was used for storing our data.
+Several people can gain access to it and it can be linked with Google Drive and pulled and pushed using DVC.
-Cloud triggers are used to enable continuous integration.
+Cloud Triggers are used to enable continuous integration.
 Depending on the configuration the trigger listens to incoming events and automatically starts building.
-In this project the triggers are used to automatically build docker images for training and prediction.
-The resulting images are then stored in the aetifacts registry.
-Cloud functions is a serverless way of deploying ones model.
-In this project it is used to make a user able to generate a 8 $\times$ 8 grid of cats images.  ---
+In this project, the triggers are used to automatically build our docker images for training and prediction each time changes are pushed to the main branch.
+The resulting images are then stored in the Artifacts Registry, these images can afterward be pulled locally as well.
+Cloud Functions is a serverless way of deploying one's model.
+In this project, it is used to make a user able to generate an 8 $\times$ 8 grid of cat images. ---

 ### Question 18